Omena0/flask-server-generator/README.md

 # Python Flask Server Generator
-### Generate server code and automatically define and route in flask!
+### Generate server code and automatically define page functions and route in flask!

 ## Features:
 - [X] Only need to code html